The Drunkard

-The primary writer of the play was William Henry Smith (1806-1872), who also directed and starred in the original production in Boston in the 1844–45 season.
+The primary writer of the play was William Henry Smith (1806–1872), who also directed and starred in the original production in Boston in the 1844–45 season.
 Smith was the stage manager at Moses Kimball's Boston Museum, where the play was originally produced.
-An anonymous collaborator co-wrote the script.
+An anonymous collaborator (credited as "A Gentleman") co-wrote the script.
 A commonly held theory identifies Unitarian minister John Pierpont as the unnamed collaborator.
 Pierpont's motive to remain anonymous may have been rooted in the desire to avoid affiliation with the theatre, which was considered a taboo subject in the Christian community.

-The play ran for an unprecedented 140 performances in the Boston Museums' 1844–45 season, sometimes running three times a day.
-This was astonishing at the time.
-The success of the play led to the beginning of the temperance movement's success.

-In the 20th and 21st centuries

-A production of The Drunkard opened at the Theatre Mart in Los Angeles in 1933 and ran for 36 years.
-At one point, Boris Karloff suggested adding an olio, a musical number following the performance, played in front of an olio drop.